How to Make a Woodland Gnome – a Rustic Gnome Tutorial

 Instructions

 1. Fill white kid's quarter sock full of rice by scooping it in and smooshing down to get the rice as full as possible.
-Fill up to the sock band. how to make a scandinavian forest gnome Step 1_ Woodland Gnome fill sock gnome body
+Fill up to the sock band.

 2. Use the heel side for the face.
 Using your fingers, form a sizable nose out of the heel.

 3. Take 2 tiny clear rubber bands and use 1 to secure the nose, wrap twice if you can.
-Use the other to secure the top of the sock, wrap twice. how to make a nisse Step 2_ Woodland Tomte make gnome nose
+Use the other to secure the top of the sock, wrap twice.

-4. Fit the multicolor soft sock over the white sock body. how to make a gnome decoration Step 3_ Woodland Gonk Add Sock Measure beard
+4. Fit the multicolor soft sock over the white sock body.

 5. Using scissors or a knife, hollow out the bottom of the foam cone to fit over the white sock and rest on the gnome head in the shape you would like.
 Fit one of the red soft socks over the foam cone.

 6. Prepare the beard by cutting a piece of felt in the shape of the beard you want.
-Hold the felt up to the nose and trace a small circular cutout for the nose. how to make a gnome hat from a cone Step 4_ Woodland Gnomi Cut Felt for Spanish Moss Gnome Beard
+Hold the felt up to the nose and trace a small circular cutout for the nose.

-9. To secure the gnome even more and in case a rubber band breaks, wrap twine or yarn tightly around the nose and top of the head as knot tightly. how to make a gnome from a sock Step 6_ Woodland Gnome DIY Tutorial
+9. To secure the gnome even more and in case a rubber band breaks, wrap twine or yarn tightly around the nose and top of the head as knot tightly.

 10. Trim the top of the white sock down.

-12. Pull the multicolor sock up to the top of the body and glue around the top of the head.
+12. Pull the multicolor sock up to the top of the body and glue it around the top of the head.

-13. Hot glue the sweater covered foam cone to the top of the gnome head by putting the glue on the gnome head.
+13. Hot glue the sweater-covered foam cone to the top of the gnome head by putting the glue on the gnome head.
 Be generous with the amount of glue.
 Hold the form down firmly until it sets.

 Notes